johanmazoyer/Asterix/source/correction.rst

 the code to only propagate once through optical elements before the activated DM and repeat only what is after the activated DM.

-There are two main parameters for this part: ``DM_basis`` and ``MatrixType``.
+There are two main parameters for this part:

-``DM_basis`` define the actuator basis that you use to describe the DM movement when building the matrix.
+- ``DM_basis`` define the actuator basis that you use to describe the DM movement when building the matrix.
 It can currenlty takes 2 modes: "actuator" (all actuators are pushed one after another) and "fourier",  where we use sine and cosine.
 Finally, there is a ``amplitudeEFC`` parameter in "actuator" mode which set the level to which you can push the actuators.

-``MatrixType`` is defining the type of estimation we do to measure the FP for each DM movement.
+- ``MatrixType`` is defining the type of estimation we do to measure the FP for each DM movement.
 It can currenlty takes 2 modes: "Perfect" (we assume a perfect estimator) and "SmallPhase" (we make a small phase assumption in the matrix.
 This is the main EFC mode).
 A mode to use the actual estimator (a type of empirical matrix, as is currently done for SCC for example) will be implemented later).

 The Matrix calculation is done during initialization: